yuanqing/create-figma-plugin/docs/utilities.md

 #### *Return type*

+Returns a new array of `SceneNode` objects.

 ```
 Array<SceneNode>
 ```

 ### traverseNode(node, processNode [, stopTraversal])

 Traverses `node` and its child nodes recursively in a *depth-first* manner, passing each node to the specified `processNode` callback.

 Each node is also passed to a `stopTraversal` function.
 If you return `false` in `stopTraversal` for a particular node, then its child nodes will not be traversed.

 #### *Parameters*